bdreno/macOS.config/README.md

 # macOS.config
-How I configure new macOS workstations...
+How I configure new macOS workstations.

+Since my work computers are also managed by an MDM (Jamf Pro), not all steps are applicable on such machines and there are different load sets for each.

 ## Initial System Configuration
 * Enable FileVault
+	* Work
+		* Enable per employer policy.
+	* Home
 	    * Do not escrow key with iCloud
 	    * Save Key to 1Password
 * Enable iCloud
 	* Enable Document & Data Sync
 * Log into MAS

 * Install Xcode from MAS
 * Install the latest [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)